 Whether you’re riding with friends or alone, it’s important to understand mountain bike trail etiquette to stay safe and avoid damaging natural areas.
 The International Mountain Biking Association’s Rules of the Trail have been adopted worldwide to encourage responsible riding.Read IMBA's Rules of the Trail

 Discovering new trails is a big part of what makes mountain biking so much fun.
 There are a few ways to find mountain bike trails near you, and to get updates on mountain bike trail conditions.

 How can I get involved in the MTB community?

 For a lot of people, there’s more to mountain biking than just riding.
 Read on to learn how to get more involved with riders in your community, and find out how you can give back to the sport.

-NICA is the governing body for middle and high school mountain biking.
-NICA encourages camaraderie over competition, and they're committed to helping kids develop strong minds, bodies, and characters through mountain biking.
+NICA is the US governing body for school-age mountain biking.
+NICA encourages camaraderie over competition, and they're committed to helping kids develop strong minds, bodies and characters through mountain biking.